andersac88/Node.js-MySQL/README.md

 *View Low Inventory*

-If 'View Low Inventory' is selected, the terminal will display only those products that have a stock quantity of five or less.
+If 'View Low Inventory' is selected, the products table in the MySQL database will be searched and the terminal will display only those products that have a stock quantity of five or less.

 ![GitHub Logo](./screenshots/bamazon-manager-low-inventory.png)

 *Add to Inventory*

 If 'Add to Inventory' is selected, the user will be provided with a lists of all the products and prompted to select which one they'd like to increase the invetory of.
+The new inventory will update the MySQL products table.

 ![GitHub Logo](./screenshots/bamazon-manager-add-inventory.png)